 Cambodian Land Protest Blocked by Police, 5 Injured

 Phnom Penh.
-At least five protesters in the Cambodian capital of Phnom Penh were hurt by police trying to block them from marching to the local offices of the World Bank and the European Union.
+At least five protesters in the Cambodian capital Phnom Penh were hurt by police trying to block them from marching to the local offices of the World Bank and the European Union.

 Those injured on Wednesday, all women, were among about 100 people demanding land titles they said they were promised after being evicted from their homes.
 Witnesses say riot police hit and kicked them.